Slackadays/Clipboard/README.md

 Let's rephrase that.

 Introducing the Clipboard Project, or CB for short.
 It all started when I needed something way more powerful than those other tools like `xclip`, `wl-clipboard`, and `pbcopy`.
-I began by writing a few scripts and experimenting with what might be possible.
+I began writing a few scripts and experimenting with what might be possible.
 Unfortunately, those little scripts of mine simply weren't cutting it.
-A few revisions and then a complete rewrite later, and suddenly I had created the Clipboard Project!
+A few revisions then a complete rewrite later, and suddenly I had created the Clipboard Project!

 Just let the features speak for themselves.

-- Copy text, files, directories, and pipes,
+- Copy text, files, directories, pipes, _anything_,
-- Get an _infinite_ number of independent clipboards,
+- Get an _infinite_ number of independent clipboards
 - Make persistent clipboards that stick around just for you,
 - Jot down custom notes for any clipboard,
 - Harness the power of regex on everything you copy,